-Notes to the Interim Consolidated and Separate Financial Statements for the six month period ended 30 June 2023
+Notes to the Consolidated and Separate Financial Statements for the Year Ended 31 December 2023

-The table below shows the computation of the Group's capital adequacy ratio for the period ended 30 June 2023 as well as the 31 December 2022 comparatives.
-During those two periods, the individual entities within the Group complied with all of the externally imposed capital requirements to which they are subject.
+The table below shows the computation of the Group's capital adequacy ratio for the year ended 31 December 2023 as well 31 December 2022.
+During those two periods, the individual entities within the Group complied with all of the externally imposed capital requirements.